 The Architecture of Memory

-In 2006 Stahlwerk Augustfehn, a small, rural steel factory in North Germany, approached Finkernagel Ross regarding the modernisation and reorganisation of their 19th century factory.
-This kicked off what was to become a ten-year relationship resulting in three new buildings involving the re-housing of several unearthed artefacts of a bygone era – a painstakingly restored former factory clock, a nineteenth-century steam engine (the only one of its kind still in operation) and several old original steel hammers.
+In 2017 we were invited to exhibit at the Shoreditch showroom of Atrium.
+The LFA’s theme was ‘memory’, which fitted perfectly with our longest-running collaboration – our work at Stahlwerk Augustfehn, a rural steel factory in north Germany.
+They had come to us back in 2006 with a still unformed idea about modernising and reorganising their nineteenth-century factory.
+That tentative approach kicked off what was to become a ten-year relationship resulting in three newly restored buildings and the re-housing of several unearthed artefacts of a bygone era – a painstakingly restored former factory clock, a nineteenth-century steam engine (the only one of its kind still in operation), and several original steel hammers.